johnsonchmatc/madisoncollege_ruby_on_rails/syllabus.md

 *   Complete the design and coding of a significant new web application
 *   Present their new web application to classmates

-* * *

-**Note on Certification Testing:** Passing any Microsoft certification exam is not a requirement to pass this course.
-Microsoft and other certifications require study and practice above what is required for this course.
-While the instructor will make every attempt to provide information necessary for passing the MS Certification tests related to this course, students planning to take the certification test should plan to spend time outside of normal class work to be successful.
+##Environment:

-**Environment: ** Students will attend lectures, use blackboard and participate in lab exercises to support the lecture material.
+Students will attend lectures, use blackboard and participate in lab exercises to support the lecture material.
 Students will participate in discussions about lecture material.
 Exams will be taken in a classroom setting, online & in a lab setting.

 # Program Outcomes